Thermatix/boxSDK/readme.md

 }))
 ```

-In case you do want to use the client directly you can still use it, but it can't streams, if you want to pass it file data you need to pass it filedata under `fileObject.data`
+In case you do want to use the client directly you can still use it, but it can't handle streams, if you want to pass it file data you need to pass it file f under `fileObject.data`
 ### Client upload:
 ```javascript
 	var fileObject = {